Weah, Dest spark US to 2-1 win over Costa Rica in qualifier - WHIZ News

 Sergiño Dest and Tim Weah, two young Americans unscarred by the failure of four years ago, got them back on track.

 Shoelaces untied, Dest curled an 18-yard, left-footed shot past Keylor Navas in the 25th minute.
-Weah deflected the go-ahead goal off backup goalkeeper Leonel Moreiera in the 66th, and the U.S. exhaled with a 2-1 victory Wednesday night that eased pressure as qualifying neared the halfway point.
+Weah’s shot for the go-ahead goal deflected off the near post and then off backup goalkeeper Leonel Moreiera in the 66th, and the U.S. exhaled with a 2-1 victory Wednesday night that eased pressure as qualifying neared the halfway point.

 “We can’t lose again,” the 20-year-old Dest said.
 “We needed it really bad,”